1 / 10

-If the Leaf is going to be your only car, then it's definitely worth considering the long-range e+ version.
-Nissan recently introduced a cheaper N-Tec edition of this model to lower the purchase price.
+If the Nissan Leaf is going to be your only car, then it's definitely worth considering the long-range e+ version.
+Nissan recently introduced a cheaper Leaf N-Tec edition of this model to lower the purchase price.
 Having a high-capacity battery will really come in handy on a longer commute involving a lot of motorway, on if you live quite far out.

-For most buyers though, the standard car provides ample performance, decent (if not exactly class-leading) electric range, and the same smooth, responsive driving experience as the pricier Leaf, and charges quicker.
+For most buyers though, the standard Nissan Leaf provides ample performance, decent (if not exactly class-leading) electric range, and the same smooth, responsive driving experience as the pricier Leaf, and charges quicker.
 It's also significantly cheaper, and better value as a result, since the premium over a petrol car is a lot lower.